So what is a ‘Small’ Business?

 $10 Million – Small Business Entity - Business Concessions

-The Small Business Entity (SBE) rules apply to all business types and provide a range of concessions for businesses including:
+The Small Business Entity (SBE) rules (applying to businesses with an aggregated turnover of less than $10 Million) apply to all business types and provide a range of concessions for businesses including:

 - Simplified Depreciation rules including $30,000 instant asset write-off